microsoft/LightGBM/docs/FAQ.rst

 **Possible Cause**: This behavior may indicate that you have multiple OpenMP libraries installed on your machine and they conflict with each other, similarly to the ``FAQ #10``.

-If you are using any Python package that depends on ``threadpoolctl``, you also may see the following warning in your logs in this case:
+If you are using any Python-package that depends on ``threadpoolctl``, you also may see the following warning in your logs in this case:

 .. code-block:: console